l3ch4tno1r/Command_Line_3D/README.md

 # Console3D

-This is a little amateur project of a 3D Graphic Engine from made from scratch using only the command prompt console.
+This is a little amateur project of a 3D Graphic Engine made from scratch using only the command prompt console.
 No hardware acceleration, no OpenGL...
 Just the CPU doing its best.

 You can find some demonstrations on the [LCN Tech Youtube channel](https://www.youtube.com/watch?v=P9vdiZ7gYO0) :